harmonydata/harmonydata.github.io/content/en/frequently-asked-questions.md

 }
 ```

+## How can I improve Harmony?

+There are a number of ways you can help to make this tool better for future users:

+* If you're doing research and found Harmony useful, please [cite us](/ai-in-mental-health/bmc-psychiatry-paper/)!
+* If you're a researcher trying to use the tool, and you encounter a problem, a bug, or a feature which you would like us to implement, please [raise an issue on Github](https://github.com/harmonydata/harmony) or [message us on Discord](https://discord.gg/harmonydata).
+  * If you are able to fix the issue, please feel free to do that.
+You can submit your code back to the project by [making a pull request](https://github.blog/developer-skills/github-education/beginners-guide-to-github-merging-a-pull-request) but if you don't know how to do that, don't worry!
+You can always send us your work on Discord or by email.
+* If you're a coder, feel free to contribute code to our repositories:
+   * [Python](https://github.com/harmonydata/harmony) - the main core library and the Python package which is on [Pypi](https://pypi.org/project/harmonydata/)
+   * [R](https://github.com/harmonydata/harmony_r) - the R port is on [CRAN](https://cran.r-project.org/web/packages/harmonydata/index.html) and it is slightly less mature than Python so we really appreciate if you can give the R package some TLC.
+   * [API](https://github.com/harmonydata/harmonyapi) - the Python API runs with Pydantic and Fast API and is running on an on-prem server enabling the web app to work
+   * [Web front end](https://github.com/harmonydata/app) - we welcome feedback and contributions on front end and UX issues
+* You can always [message in Discord](https://discord.gg/harmonydata) and let us know that you're interested in joining the project.
+* Please contribute to our [hackathons](/open-source-for-social-science/hackathon/) and [coding challenges](/doxa/) to help improve the tool
+* We appreciate coming to give talks at events such as [Women In Data™️](/open-source-for-social-science/women-in-data/), [AI|DL](/psychology-ai-tool/aidl-meetup/), [MethodsCon Futures](/ai-in-mental-health/harmony-at-methodscon-futures/), [Pydata](/open-source-for-social-science/pydata-meetup/), [Lifecourse](/ai-in-mental-health/harmony-at-lifecourse-seminar/), and [AI Camp](/psychology-ai-tool/aicamp-meetup/).
+If you run a similar meetup or community group we are willing to come and talk.
+* Please give feedback, no matter how informal.
+When we know how people are using the tool, this can help us improve it.

 ## Does Harmony store my data?

 If you upload a questionnaire or instrument, Harmony does not store or save it.
 You can read more on our [Privacy Policy page](/privacy-policy/).